prasaar/aiwhispr/README.md

 Section to configure the source from which AIWhispr will read the files which have to be indexed. sitename=<sets a unique name for this configuration, content indexing>
 ```
 srctype= <Can be filepath / s3 / azureblob.
-A filepath means a locally accessible directory path, s3 is for a AWS S3 bucket, azureblob is for a  Azure Blob container.>
+A filepath means a locally accessible directory path, s3 is for an AWS S3 bucket, azureblob is for an Azure Blob container.>
 srcpath = <path from which AIWhisper will start reading and indexing the content>
 displaypath = <top level path that AIWhispr will use when returning the search results.
-Example : you can save all you your files under /var/www/html , when the search results are displayed, the top level path is replaced with http://hostname >
+Example : you can save all your files under /var/www/html , when the search results are displayed, the top level path is replaced with http://hostname >
-contentSiteModule = <python module that handles indexing for files/content in the specified srctype.There are are test configuration examples in the same folder for s3 , azureblob.
+contentSiteModule = <python module that handles indexing for files/content in the specified srctype.There are test configuration examples in the same folder for s3 , azureblob.
 You can extend the base class and write your custom handlers under $AIWHISPR_HOME/python/content-site>
 ```

 [content-site-auth]